tdarbz/InTRIStingBlog/README.md

 Enhanced text editing capabilities for article content.
 Commenting functionality for each article.
 Search and filtering options to easily navigate through the articles.
+Visual Elements: Includes an animated logo and a color scheme that offers a professional and modern aesthetic.